5 hermits who have called Scotland home

 He choose to buy a remote, abandoned farmhouse in The Cairngorms after he and his friends had to leave their home, a rented flat in Aberdeen, with Williams describing the experience as a “nightmare.”

-The former seaman and technician vowed to buy the first place he could afford.
+The former seaman and technician described the experience as a “nightmare” - and vowed to buy the first place he could afford.

-Williams earlier described himself as a hunter gatherer who collects materials and resources as he goes.
+Williams describes himself as a hunter gatherer who collects materials and resources as he goes.
 One winter, he would ski for five hours to meet appointments in Aberdeen.
 He writes, plays music and has stood as a Green Party candidate in the past.

 “I always thought people would come and live with me eventually – it’s not me that’s impossible to live with, I’m very friendly – but it just hasn’t happened yet,” Williams earlier said.